simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   versions of composer
 * Fixed one more PHP 8.4 deprecation notice

+`cron`

+* Fixed a security-issue where cron-jobs could be executed using the default key, even if a different one was set (#2453)

 `metarefresh`

 * Fixed parsing of large metadata files (v1.2.4)